GeoNode/geonode/docs/install/core/index.rst

     cd /opt/geonode/
     paver stop

 This is not the optimal way to run ``GeoServer``.
-This is a foundamental component of ``GeoNode`` and we must be sure it is running on a stable and reliable manner.
+This is a fundamental component of ``GeoNode`` and we must be sure it is running on a stable and reliable manner.

-In this section we are going to install the ``Apache Tomcat 8`` Servlet Java container, which will be started by default on the internal port ``8080``.
+In this section, we are going to install the ``Apache Tomcat 8`` Servlet Java container, which will be started by default on the internal port ``8080``.

-We will also perform several optimizations in order to:
+We will also perform several optimizations to:

 1. Correctly setup the Java VM Options, like the available heap memory and the garbage collector options.
 2. Externalize the ``GeoServer`` and ``GeoWebcache`` catalogs in order to allow further updates without the risk of deleting our datasets.

 .. note:: This is still a basic setup of those components.
-More details will be provided on sections of the documentation concerning the hardening of the system in a prodcution environment.
-Nevertheless you will need to tweak a bit those settings accordingly with your current system.
+More details will be provided on sections of the documentation concerning the hardening of the system in a production environment.
+Nevertheless, you will need to tweak a bit those settings accordingly with your current system.
 As an instance, if your machine does not have enough memory, you will need to lower down the initial amount of available heap memory. **Warnings** and **notes** will be placed below the statements that will require your attention.

 .. code-block:: shell